 Delaney was more concerned than Henneberger or Cornelius in turning the pulp into a paying, profit-making proposition.
 His first idea was to increase the page count from 128 to 160 pages.
 He also used a cheaper quality of paper, making the issue look even thicker than before.
 The first of these thick issues appeared in February 1939.
 However, the idea did not catch on and sales dropped steadily.
 Another of Delaney’s ideas was to cut rates, both to artists and authors. the policy showed as quality quickly dropped.
 In another effort to boost sales, the size was cut to 128 pages in September 1939 and the price was dropped to 15 cents.
 The magazine still did not sell.
 (The Weird Tales Story 6)

 In January 1940, Farnsworth Wright left Weird Tales; the magazine by this point had gone to a bimonthly schedule, and his final issue as editor was March of that year.
-While some sources claim Wright retired or resigned, what few firsthand accounts I’ve come across suggest he was fired:
+While some sources claim Wright retired or resigned, firsthand accounts suggest he was fired:

 —Price, Book of the Dead: Friends of Yesteryear: Fictioneers & Others 112After Wright left WEIRD TALES (banished into outer space, is the way he wrote me about it), I happened to be in New York.
 I found out that he was living out at Jackson Heights, so I went out to see him, and was always glad I did, for he died only a few weeks later.—Edmond Hamilton, “He That Hath Words,” Deeper Than You Think #2, Jul 1968, 12